Rockstar (Lisa song)

 "Rockstar" is a song by Thai rapper and singer Lisa.
 It was released through Lloud and RCA Records on June 27, 2024, as the lead single from her debut studio album, Alter Ego (2025).
 A hip-hop track with hyperpop beats, it was written by Lisa, Brittany Amaradio, James Essien, Lucy Healey, Ryan Tedder and Sam Homaee while production was handled by the latter two.
 It marked Lisa's first solo single in three years and her first release since departing from YG Entertainment and Interscope Records as a solo artist in 2023.

-Music critics positively reviewed "Rockstar" as Lisa's best solo material yet, though its lyrics were met with some criticism.
+Music critics gave "Rockstar" generally positive reviews, praising its production and Lisa’s performance, though some criticized its lyrics.
 The song was a commercial success and peaked at number four on the Billboard Global 200 and number one on the Global Excl.
-U.S., becoming Lisa's third top-ten hit on both charts and her first number-one hit on the latter.
-In Thailand, it debuted at number one and set a new record for the most daily streams on Spotify for any album released in the country.
-It also topped the charts in Hong Kong and reached the top ten in Indonesia, MENA, the Philippines, Saudi Arabia, Singapore, and Taiwan.
+U.S., marking Lisa's third top-ten hit on both charts and her first number-one hit on the latter.
+In Thailand, it debuted at number one on Spotify and set a record for the most daily streams of any song in the country.
+It also topped the charts in Hong Kong and reached the top ten in Indonesia, MENA, the Philippines, Saudi Arabia, Singapore, Taiwan, and Thailand.
 In the United States, the song became Lisa's third and highest-charting entry on the Billboard Hot 100 at number 70 and was certified gold by the Recording Industry Association of America (RIAA).

 An accompanying music video was directed by Henry Schofield and released on Lloud's YouTube channel simultaneously with the single's release.
-The cyberpunk-themed video pays homage to Thai culture and features various locations in Bangkok including Yaowarat Road, which caused a surge in tourist activity in the region.
-To promote the single, Lisa performed at the MTV Video Music Awards, the Global Citizen Festival and the Victoria's Secret Fashion Show.
+The cyberpunk-themed video pays homage to Thai culture and features various locations in Bangkok including Yaowarat Road, which contributed to a surge in tourist activity in the region.
+Lisa promoted the single with performances at the MTV Video Music Awards, the Global Citizen Festival, the Victoria's Secret Fashion Show, Amazing Thailand Countdown 2025, the Coachella Valley Music and Arts Festival, and Blackpink's Deadline World Tour.
 "Rockstar" received four nominations at the former award ceremony and won Best K-Pop, making her the first solo artist to win the award twice.